 A partnership with Broadland District Council and Norfolk County Council resulted in Sherwell Court in Hellesdon, Norwich.
 In June 2010 Saffron opened Sherwell Court which provides eight specially designed flats for young people with disabilities, a bungalow with a high standard of accessibility and nine houses for people on the Broadland District Council’s Housing register.

-Saffron is also one of the largest providers in the country of HOLD properties – Home Ownership for those with Long term Disabilities.
-Whilst Saffron has shared ownership HOLD properties throughout East Anglia, several homes were recently completed in Lowestoft, in partnership with Suffolk County Council.
-HOLD properties mean that those who have particular needs – and their families – not only know they have a home for as long as they need it but that they can specify how their individual support is provided.
+Saffron has also been one of the largest providers in the country of HOLD properties – Home Ownership for those with Long term Disabilities.
+Whilst Saffron has shared ownership HOLD properties throughout Norfolk, many homes have also been developed in Lowestoft, in partnership with Suffolk County Council and more recently a partnership with Essex County Council provided a further three properties.
+HOLD properties mean that those who have particular needs, and their families, not only know they have a home for as long as they need it but that they can specify how their individual support is provided.

 The Board, Executive and Staff are committed to providing quality homes and services for people in Norfolk and throughout East Anglia.
 They are delighted to work in partnership with a range of organisations.